 Official Transcripts

-Admission to a graduate degree program must include a minimum GPA of a 3.0* or higher on a 4.0 scale, cumulatively, or in the last 60 hours of coursework.
-Contact a CAPS Representative to discuss options for contingent admission if you do not meet the minimum GPA requirement.
+Admission to a graduate degree program must include a minimum GPA of a 3.0* or higher on a 4.0 scale, cumulatively, or in the last 60 hours of coursework reflecting completion of a bachelor’s degree.
+Applicants who do not meet the GPA requirement should speak with a CAPS Representative.

 Transcripts are required from each institution that you have attended and taken courses, received your bachelor’s degree, taken post-graduate courses, or where a higher-level degree was conferred.
 Official transcripts must be sent directly from the school’s registrar to CAPS.
 Electronic transcripts should be forwarded to CAPS@wustl.edu.